ohpiglet/ohpiglet/README.md

 ### Add Year table to Archive page

-### Add 'Back to Top' button in the footer

 ### Fix Search box placeholder text in darkMode to be visible

 - Make the input text colour/opacity same as placeholder text colour/opacity

-### Consider removing 'Read more' button

-- If I remove the 'Read more' functionality it will display all content by default.
-- Easiest way to do this is set the 'Read more' number super high.

-### Consider adding gradient div bar in the footer